Skip to main content

 Medically Reviewed by Cellaxys

 Neck pain is a common condition in America, affecting about 30% of the population.
-Many factors can cause intense neck pain at base of skull, including the use of electronic devices, nerve tension, disc injury, facet joint injury, ligament injury, etc.
+Many factors can cause intense neck pain at the base of the skull, including electronic devices, nerve tension, disc injury, facet joint injury, ligament injury, etc.

-The neck is a delicate and functional part of our body, responsible for providing movements.
-Any type of pain in the neck can disturb your day-to-day movements, leading to unusual headaches, dizziness, and pain in the back of the eyes.
+The neck is a delicate and functional part of our body that provides movements.
+Any type of pain in the neck can disturb your day-to-day movements, leading to unusual headaches, dizziness, and discomfort in the back of the eyes.

 Anatomy of the Skull